maxserra/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Physics graduate with 3 years of experience in R&D engineering and embedded SW and HW development.
-I am interested in researching the potentials and pitfalls of Artifical Intelligence, with the goal of enabling safe, reliable and beneficial AI that can be seemlesly integrated in society.
-During my MSc in Data Science at the University of Potsdam I want to dive into the explainability of Machine Learning models.
+I am a Physics graduate turned Data Scientist with 5+ years of working experience in industrial R&D and Data Science.
+I am passionate about RL, causal AI and the opportunities that GenAI is unlocking.
+I have worked on the end-to-end development of an IoT product, led a small team at 22 and hosted a series of workshops for the FactoryPal Data Science team.
+With an analytical mindset, I always strive to understand the bigger picture to solve problems pragmatically.
+I am a proactive person with a social conscience who loves to leverage data to make a positive difference.

 {{< staticref "uploads/CV_Max_Serra_Lasierra.pdf" "newtab" >}}{{< icon name="download" pack="fas" >}} Download my CV{{< /staticref >}}.